Rheumatology Center of New Jersey

 Rheumatologists located in Princeton, Somerville, Flemington and Monroe, NJ

 Autoimmune disease lupus can damage any part of your body, including skin, joints, and organs.
 To tackle the joint pain and fatigue lupus causes with state-of-the-art medical care, turn to the experienced team of rheumatologists at the Rheumatology Center of New Jersey.
-With locations in Princeton, Monroe, Somerville, and Flemington, New Jersey, help is nearby.
+With locations in Monroe, Somerville, and Flemington, New Jersey, help is nearby.
 Call to book an appointment or use the online scheduling tool today.

 Lupus is an autoimmune disease that causes your immune system to attack healthy body tissues mistakenly.
 The inflammation lupus causes can damage your joints, skin, organs, blood vessels, and even your brain.
 Women are ten times more likely to develop lupus than men.

 Lupus shares many of the same symptoms as other autoimmune diseases, such as:

 - Unexplained fever

 - A red butterfly-shaped facial rash, or other rashes

 - Confusion or memory loss